Exploring Human Resources: What Role Focuses on Workplace Harmony and Conflict Resolution?

 Hello all,

-I am currently a student in U of T. I am interested in human resource management, but honestly, I dont' really know what it is.
-I can say that it is about managing people effectively, but is that it? human resources is so broad.
-I want to work in a area of HR to promote harmony in the workplace, employee satisfaction, conflict resolution etc. what is that called?
+I am currently a student at U of T. I am interested in human resource management, but honestly, I don't really know what it is.
+I can say that it is about managing people effectively, but is that it?
+Human resources is so broad.
+I want to work in an area of HR to promote harmony in the workplace, employee satisfaction, conflict resolution, etc. What is that called?

 Peter